Royal Hospital School

 The Royal Hospital School (also known as "RHS" and historically nicknamed "The Cradle of the Navy") is a British co-educational fee-charging international boarding and day school with naval traditions.
 The school admits pupils aged 11 to 18 (years 7 to 13) through Common Entrance or its own examination.
 The school is regulated by an act of Parliament, the Greenwich Hospital Act 1865 (28 & 29 Vict. c.
 89).

 The school is located in the village of Holbrook, near Ipswich, Suffolk, England.
 The school's campus is in the Queen Anne style and set on 200 acre of countryside.
 It overlooks the River Stour, Suffolk on the Shotley Peninsula in an area known as Constable Country.

 The Royal Hospital School was established by a royal charter in 1712.
 It was originally located at Greenwich Hospital, but then moved in 1933 to East Anglia.

 During World War One, 1,000 former RHS pupils served on Royal Navy ships at the Battle of Jutland (31 May – 1 June 1916).
 At least 101 former RHS pupils died in that battle.

 The school is the only United Kingdom independent boarding school to be continuously granted the Queen's Banner.
 It also flies its own Admiralty-approved Royal Hospital School Blue Ensign.
 It is one of only two UK schools whose students have the privilege of wearing Royal Navy uniforms, the other being Pangbourne College in Berkshire.

 The school is affiliated to the Headmasters' and Headmistresses' Conference (HMC).

+In 2025, the school was sold to Inspired Learning Group(ILG), joining its portfolio of 31 schools and nurseries.This marks the first time in the school's history that it is no longer under control of Greenwich Hospital.

 Overview

 Seafaring traditions are important and integral elements of school life, and Royal Navy uniforms (sailor suits) are issued to all pupils and used for ceremonial and formal events.
 The school is owned by the Crown naval charity, Greenwich Hospital, providing a number of means-tested bursaries for families with a seafaring background.

 The school also emphasizes leadership development.
 The Combined Cadet Force along with the Duke of Edinburgh's Award Scheme are the most popular co-curricular activities at the Royal Hospital School.
 The Combined Cadet Force also includes a Royal Electrical and Mechanical Engineers Section.
-HMS Illustrious is affiliated with the Royal Navy CCF.
+The aircraft carrier Illustrious was affiliated with the Royal Navy CCF.
 The Army Section is affiliated with the Army Air Corps.